-Students can benefit from problem-solving activities which act as a break from subject-oriented lessons and activities.
-A number of "mental exercises and warm-ups," such as brainstorming and synectics, can take up those difficult 15 or 20 minutes of "dead time" at the end of a period.
+Students can benefit from problem-solving activities which act as a break from subjectoriented lessons and activities.
+A few "mental exercises and warm-ups," such as brainstorming and Synectic's, can take up those difficult 15 or 20 minutes of "dead time" at the end of a period.